 Posted September 8th, 2020 at 4:10 pm by Dan Musick

-In order to test the cycle life of different spring systems, we designed a Counter & Timer Modification for LiftMaster Operators.
+In order to test the cycle life of different spring systems, we designed a Counter and Timer Modification for LiftMaster Operators.
 This modification allows the operator to close immediately after opening and to open immediately after closing.
-This, in turn, allows the operator to run nonstop for days at a time so that a 10,000 cycle test can be completed in just a few days.
+As a result, we can run the operator nonstop for days at a time so that a 10,000 cycle test can be completed in just a few days.

-The first component is the counter, which registers the number of times the door opens and closes.
+The first component is the counter, which registers the number of times the garage door opens and closes.
+See our post on counter wiring for more information on how to install an operator counter.

 For our application, we needed to adjust the time frame to the nearest second.
 For other applications, we provide another timer that has multiple increments of 2, 4, 8, 16, 32, 64, etc. seconds.